coderTrevor/MyOS/README.md

 * Some network protocols are minimally implemented, like ARP, IP, UDP, and a DHCP client
 * Filesystem support is only offered through a TFTP client with a hardcoded server IP
 * Can be built with MSVC 2015 (which makes it somewhat rare in the hobby OS world)
-* The paging code triple-faults if optimizations are enabled.
-I have no idea why that is yet.
 * The OS builds as a .dll file.
 This file is multiboot-compliant and can be loaded by Qemu with the -kernel option, or you can boot it with GRUB.

 ## Other Notes